1. Our contract

 8. Payments and charges – your payment method

 8.1 The payment methods available are as follows:

-(b) Paying via your prepayment meter (available to Boost customers) – see section 8.4 below for details.
+(b) paying via your prepayment meter (available to Boost customers) – see section 8.4 below for details; and

 8.2 By signing up to or switching to one of our fixed plans or variable plans for OVO Energy credit meters, or being under a deemed contract with an OVO Energy credit meter, you are agreeing by default to pay by Direct Debit unless you choose a different payment method.